Honey_bee_flying.jpg

 SWARM SEASON IS OVER FOR 2024.
 KBA WILL RESUME SWARM CALLS MARCH 2025

-The KBA only removes transient open-air free-hanging european honey bee (Apis Mellifera) swarm clusters.
+The KBA only removes transient open-air free-hanging European honey bee (Apis Mellifera) swarm clusters.
 We do not remove established honey bee colonies inside of a structure or tree or other types of stinging insects such as wasps, yellow jackets, hornets or bumble bees.
-It’s imperative to review the information below before contacting the KBA to ensure you have honey bees that they are a transient free-hanging open-air reproductive swarm shown in the green below.
+It’s imperative to review the information below before contacting the KBA to ensure you have honey bees that are a transient free-hanging open-air reproductive swarm shown in the green below.
 If you contact us for swarm removal, please provide a phone number, address and pictures showing close-up as well as from further away showing the ground and surroundings to ensure that you will receive a response.

 Honey Bee Swarm Identification